rdiverdi/GitExample/GHpagesSetup.md

 ### Linking to a markdown file
 If you have a markdown file for, say, one of the project writeups and you want to link to it, you can put a copy of it in the gh_pages branch of your repository (from terminal on your computer) and push it to github.
 You can then link to that file from your main page using markdown syntax `[words that appear](filename)` to make a link to that file.
+To make this markdown file appear like another webpage, you need to follow [these setup instructions](http://phuston.github.io/patrickandfrantonarethebestninjas/howto) to setup jekyll.

 #### NOTE:
 In order for the markdown file to appear formatted correctly, you need to put this:<br>